LennartPurucker/CMA-ES-PostHocEnsemblingAutoML/README.md

 We compared `CMA-ES` to `GES`, `Stacking` with a linear model, and the single best model (no ensembling) `SingleBest`.
 Additionally, we proposed a novel normalization method for CMA-ES to avoid overfitting for ROC AUC, denoted as `CMA-ES-ExplicitGES`.

-Below are the Critical Differences (CD) plots for binary and multi-class classification for the 71 dataset from the AutoML benchmark.
+Below are the Critical Differences (CD) plots for binary and multi-class classification for the 71 datasets from the AutoML benchmark.
 The plots are additionally split for balanced accuracy and ROC AUC, because these represent different optimization problems.
 Methods connected by a vertical bar are not significantly different.
 The axis at the top and the line connected to a method's name indicate the mean rank of the method.
 The lower the rank, the better the method.